SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: Introduction

-Through our pipeline, the resulting dataset, and a fine-tuned model trained on the dataset, we intend to accelerate the development of powerful and efficient mathematical LLMs.
-Our primary contributions are as follows: \begin{itemize} \item A novel methodology for generating challenging synthetic math data by leveraging the hypothesized metacognitive abilities of SOTA LLMs, independent of seed datasets. \item A complete pipeline incorporating quality controls for correctness and novelty, and a unique, systematic "difficulty hiking" process to further increase problem complexity. \item A new, high-difficulty synthetic dataset and a smaller model fine-tuned on it, demonstrating that our approach can significantly enhance the mathematical reasoning of more resource-efficient models. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We introduce \textbf{SAND-Math}, a novel pipeline for generating challenging synthetic math problems using the hypothesized metacognitive abilities of SOTA models, without relying on any seed dataset. \item Our proposed pipeline ensures rigorous controls for correctness, novelty, and a systematic \textbf{difficulty hiking} mechanism. \item We provide a new high-difficulty synthetic dataset and a fine-tuned model that demonstrate significant improvements in mathematical reasoning. \end{itemize}